preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/groups/index.rst

 .. image:: add-users-3.png

-Add groups to a Omnia group
+Add groups to an Omnia group
 ------------------------------
 Only Omnia groups can be added to Omnia groups.
-If you need to add other groups to a group, use Dynamic groups.
+If you need to add other groups, use Dynamic groups.

 1. Click the Groups icon.